fserrazes/Albertos/README.md

 6. The book accidentally introduces a Retains Circle problem, the fix was made in this project.
 The Pull Request was sent to the author of the book (it hasn't been fixed yet).

+7. HyppoAnalytics (EventLooging framework) was implemented and tested.

-7. Small compromises were made to facilitate the tracking of project progress.
+8. Small comments were made to facilitate the tracking of project progress.
 Besides being best practice!

 ## TODO's